Using the Time Tool

 1. Insert a Place () object using the Insert Default () method.

-2. Rename Place1 () to Coast_Guard_Air_Station_Cape_Cod_MA.
+2. Rename Place1 () Coast_Guard_Air_Station_Cape_Cod_MA.

-3. Open Coast_Guard_Air_Station_Cape_Cod_MA's () properties ().
+3. Open Coast_Guard_Air_Station_Cape_Cod_MA's () Properties ().

 4. Select the Basic - Position page when the Properties Browser opens.